ot-raypeters/zlack/README.md

 - [ ] Users can see suppressed messages
 - [ ] Browser client can detect and suppress toxic messages
 - [ ] Depressed bots and Angry bots should blurt toxic messages sometimes (lol)
+- [ ] Users should see unread messages

 ### Future

 - [ ] Add e2e smoke tests with cypress for "critical" user flows
 - [ ] User should be able to add and remove channels
+- [ ] Responsive experience for mobile devices
 - [ ] User should be able to react to messages
 - [ ] Build and deploy with electron
 - [ ] Fully support offline mode
 - [ ] Optimize lighthouse score
 - [x] Github security alerts
+- [ ] Emoji support

 ## Production-ready checklist